atorson/amazon-product-word-cloud/README.md

 Important: AWS Commercial API web service authenticates requests signed with a secure hash of (typically, current) timestamp signed with a private key associated with AWS developer account

-The SignedAWSRequestHelper utility manages that: it has three static values that MUST be overriden before compiling the project (there are 'XXX' values in there) to avoid BAD responses from AWS in runtime:
+The 'aws' sub-config has three values that MUST be overriden (there are 'XXX' values in there) to avoid BAD responses from AWS in runtime:
    - AWS Associate Tag (account nick name)
    - AWS Access Key ID (id for your AWS security key - so that AWS can look up its part of the secret key)
    - AWS Secret Key (this is the most sensitive: your part of the AWS secret key)

 Note: AWS allows to create many keys (two key pairs for free) and deactivate them at any time

-By default, application starts in Advanced version: this can be changed by starting it with the optional -b command line parameter
+By default, application starts in Local version: this can be changed by starting it with the optional -BFG command line parameter

-Basic version:
+Local version:

+  - does not require any external services running, other than Amazon: just launch this app and start using the RESTful service defined by it
+  - very fast responses for both GET and POST
   - uses Local store module implementation:
        a) all product IDs (extracted from URLs) are stored in a local in-memory cache backed by an immutable HashMap[Key, Unit]
        b) word cloud is stored in a local in-memory cache backed up by immutable HashMap[Word = String, WordCount = Long] and immutable TreeMap[(Word, WordCount), Unit] combo